 There are different Cloud Container Images you can use so the backup restore procedure may be different depending on the image used, and if your Cloud Container server is managed, we even provide a one click backup restore feature for web, application, and service images.

-that points to the latest backup taken.
+that points to the latest snapshot./container/

 In this article, we explain the procedures we would suggest you follow if you need to restore your Container files or Database from a backup.
 It's a good idea to back up your Container before applying significant changes.
 You can read more about Backing up a Container.